wansoleh/redirect-from-youtube-to-invidious/README.md

    - Click the puzzle piece icon (Extensions) in the top right corner.
    - Find Violent Monkey and click the pin icon next to it.

-### For Safari (MacOS)

-1. **Open Safari**:
-   Launch Safari on your Mac.

-2. **Go to the Safari Extensions Gallery**:
-   Search for Tampermonkey as Violent Monkey is not available for Safari.

-3. **Download and Install Tampermonkey**:
-   Follow the installation instructions provided.

-4. **Pin to Toolbar**:
-   - Click on the "View" menu in the top menu bar.
-   - Choose "Customize Toolbar."
-   - Drag the Tampermonkey icon to your toolbar area and click "Done."

 ## 2. Install `redirect-youtube-to-piped` Userscript

 ### Step-by-Step Instructions